 degree, but not so bad as to make the disc unwatchable.

-Heaven Can Wait was re-issued on LaserDisc by Paramount Home Video (Catalog #: LV1109) but it has since gone out of print.
+Heaven Can Wait was re-issued on LaserDisc by Paramount Home Video (Catalog #: LV1109).

 Return to MCA DiscoVision Catalog